nvim-lualine/lualine.nvim/README.md

 }
 ```

-Here left means it'll be used for left sections (a, b, c) and right means
+Here, left refers to the left-most sections (a, b, c), and right refers
-it'll be used for right sections (x, y, z).
+to the right-most sections (x, y, z).

 #### Disabling separators